krysseltillada/pointofsale-system/README.md

        -added a function to load the data in the inventory -added a function to search, locate and manage the data in the inventory

+version 0.3
+in inventory system--->
+----> -added a function to delete some data in the inventory -added billing system---->
+----> -added a function to display the bill
+      -added a function to update the inventory
+      -added a function to search and manage the inventory -added a function to save the bill data
+      -added a function to load the data in the bill -added a function to totalize the list in the bill -added a function to input the amount to pay -added a function to finalize it and gets the change